Metalab/Metadrinks/README.md

-# metalab-drinks-backend
+# metalab-drinks
-This project contains the backend code for the Metadrinks project.
+This project contains the backend and frontend code for the Metadrinks project.

 ## Setting up
 Copy the contents of `.env.example` to `.env` and replace the values accordingly.